centre-for-virus-research/CVR-VGB-2025/docs/TextProcessingAndBashScripting/AdvancedLinux.md

 ---

 ### Task 7
-Make a bash script that loops through each file in the `/home4/VBG_data/BashDatasets/fastq_data/`, checks if the file is illumina or nextera based on the name, runs `fastqc` on the files, then runs `trim_galore` and uses the correct parameters based on the filetype.
+Make a bash script that loops through each file in the `/home4/VBG_data/BashDatasets/fastq_data/`, checks if the file is illumina or nextera based on the name, runs `fastqc` on the files, then runs `trim_galore` and uses the correct parameters based on the filetype `--illumina` or `--nextera` [check the manual for trim_galore].

 <details>
   <summary>Don't cheat</summary>